 Salt Lake City, UT – In his book "Strength and Honor," author Richard Cote describes the life of Dolley Madison.
 It was a life lived not as an appendage to her husband President James Madison, but marked by her own extraordinary ability.
 Cote sees her as a true example of the difference between heroine and mere celebrity.
 (Repeat)

 Salt Lake City, UT – Pulitzer prize winning critic Gail Caldwell poses a complicated question in the first line of her new memoir -- How do we become who we are?
-"A Strong West Wind" is Caldwell's journey -- from the daughter of a World War II veteran in the Texas Panhandle to a passionate rebel navigating the turbulent 60s.
-She will be in Salt Lake City later this week, and joins Doug Fabrizio to talk about how place, family, art and love mold us all.
+"A Strong West Wind" is her journey -- from the daughter of a World War II veteran in the Texas Panhandle to a passionate rebel navigating the turbulent 60s.
+Caldwell joins Doug Fabrizio to talk about how place, family, art and love mold us all.
+(Repeat)

 Salt Lake City, UT – So you've got your cell phone and your iPod and your children are playing on the Game Boy -- are we connected, or have we isolated ourselves in a world of technology?
 Do you have a place where you shut off the devices and listen to the world around you?
 Doug Fabrizio talks to Michael Bugeja, author of "Interpersonal Divide: The Search for Community in a Technological Age," about how we control our gadgets while making certain they don't control us.
 (Repeat)

 Salt Lake City, UT – What's the most unusual sound you've ever heard?
 Utah Soundscapes producer Jeff Rice has been asking people that question from time to time.
 Recently, he asked one Utah graduate student.
 The answer turned into this week's audio postcard.
 Jeff Rice introduces it.